Mormonism, works, and the LDS temple ceremony

 Larry: My savior suffered and died for me.
 Because of that I need not worry

-Matt: What are odds of you meeting me on the web?
+Matt: What are the odds of your meeting me on the web?
 [This was not a boast.
-Earlier he was surprised to have encountered me, that's all.]
-God is trying to get thru to you.
+Earlier he was surprised to have encountered me, that's all].
+God is trying to get through to you.

 Matt: If you believe in the Mormon god, then you are lost.
 It is Mormonism that is false.